-- The "medium" dimension of 27' back-to-back, with parking allowed on both sides, and 12' left as open travel lane (28' back-toback when using valley curb); or - The "wide" dimension of 35' back-to-back, with on-street parking on both sides and two 10' travel lanes left open. - On-Street Parking The need for onstreet parking and its likely frequency of use is a major consideration in defining the appropriate cross-section for local residential streets.
+• On-Street Parking - The need for on-street parking and its likely frequency of use is a major consideration in defining the appropriate cross-section for local residential streets.
 For the narrow cross-section, it is assumed that parking will only occur (and infrequently) on one side of the street.
 The medium cross-section assumes that on-street parking will sometimes occur along both sides of the street.
-In neither case does the parking need to be striped, but additional parking restrictions may be ap- - plied in cases where emergency vehicles are frequently or regularly blocked by on-street parking.
-The wide cross-section includes on-street parking (7' wide, from face-of-curb), which should preferably be striped, on both sides of the street.
-On-street parking will support the more urban, pedestrian nature of the higher density development adjacent to the "wide" street, help reduce on-site park ing needs, and provide a degree of traffic calming. - Curb and Gutter The "narrow" and "medium" streets may have 2' curb and gutter or 2' mountable/valley curbs (2').
+In neither case does the parking need to be striped, but additional parking restrictions may be applied in cases where emergency vehicles are frequently or regularly blocked by on-street parking.
+The wide cross-section includes striped, on-street parking (7' wide, from face-of-curb) on both sides of the street.
+On-street parking will support the more urban, pedestrian nature of the higher density development adjacent to the "wide" street, help reduce on-site parking needs, and provide a degree of traffic calming.

+• Curb and Gutter - The "narrow" and "medium" streets may have 2' curb and gutter or 2' mountable/valley curbs (2').
 For projects in existing developments, curb and gutter should always be used instead of valley curb.
 The "wide" street should always have curb and gutter (2' minimum) or vertical curb.
 Valley curb should not be used for the "wide" street, to avoid parking/pedestrian conflicts and because it is incompatible with the higher density land use context.